heliohackweek/Wang/README.md

 ## Machine learning of plasma fluid closures

 This project is different from most other space physics machine learning projects that are almost exclusively driven by observational data.
-And it would be the among the first attempts to enhance the underlying physics of a physics-based plasma simulation model.
+Instead, it attempts to enhance the underlying physics of a physics-based plasma simulation model.

 ### Motivation